darmado/postman2burp/config/proxies/README.md

 # Configuration Files

-This directory contains configuration files for the repl tool.
+contains configuration files for the repl tool.
 Each configuration file is designed for a specific API testing scenario.

 ## Configuration Structure